iku-iku-iku/HELLO-World/external/glm/manual.md

 ### <a name="section4_9"></a> 4.9.
 GLM\_GTC\_matrix\_transform

-Matrix transformation functions that follow the OpenGL fixed-function conventions.
+Matrix4f transformation functions that follow the OpenGL fixed-function conventions.

 For example, the `lookAt` function generates a transformation matrix that projects world coordinates into eye coordinates suitable for projection matrices (e.g. `perspective`, `ortho`).
 See the OpenGL compatibility specifications for more information about the layout of these generated matrices.